4nilsj/SecEnhance/api_security_scanner/docs/ENVIRONMENT_CONFIGURATION.md

 ### 1. **Environment Separation**
 - Use different `.env` files for different environments
 - Never commit sensitive data to version control
-- Use `.env.example` for documentation
+- Use `config/env.example` for documentation

 ### 2. **Security**
 - Keep API keys and passwords in environment variables